homsim/lammps_analysis_set/README.md

 ### Spectra.dipole()

 Calculate the mode spectrum from the autocorrelation function of the change in dipole moment provided as `dipole_file`.
-The method also applies the harmonic approximation ([https://doi.org/10.1063/1.1774986](https://doi.org/10.1063/1.1774986)) with a default temperature of 300 K (can be changed by `T` variable).
+The method also applies the harmonic approximation ([*R. Ramı́rez, J. Chem.
+Phys.9, 121 (2004)*](https://doi.org/10.1063/1.1774986)) with a default temperature of 300 K (can be changed by `T` variable).

 ```python
 spec.dipole(plot = True)